Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 weight: 35
 ---

-This topic explains how to use product plans to monetize the product and define the usage terms.
+Monetize the product and define the usage terms by using product plans.

 ## Objectives